Value-Based Goal Setting: The Values-First Framework

 Using the Values-Goals Alignment Matrix

-The Values-Goals Alignment Matrix is a powerful tool that evaluates potential goals based on how well they align with your personal values framework.
+The Values-Goals Alignment Matrix is a tool that evaluates potential goals based on how well they align with your personal values framework.
 This 2×2 matrix plots goals on two dimensions: value alignment and practical impact.

-Here’s a simple template you can use:
+Here is a simple template you can use:

 | Value Alignment | High Impact | Low Impact |